wbsouza/traefik-odoo/README.md

 8. Change the configuration file `volumes/odoo/conf/odoo.conf` append the following parameters in the end of the file:
 ```
 proxy_mode = True
-workers = 3
+workers = 4
 ```

 9. Login again with the default credentials

-10. Check the log files as well the browser looking for JavaScript errors
+10. Check the log files as well the browser looking for JavaScript errors, it should be working without any problem

 ## Throubleshooting (knowed issue)
-1) The current implemnetation has an issue, the Traefik is not working properly as a proxy for the Odoo `/longpoling` port 7082 when we set the `workers > 1` in the file `volumes/odoo/conf/odoo.conf`.
-See, the example `volumes/odoo/conf.odoo.conf.sample`.

-2) If you want create volumes like in the `odoo.conf.sample` file, make sure to give the right permissions or change the owner in the host filesystem volumes, because the container will run with an unprivileged user (`odoo, UID=9100, GID=9100`).
+1) If you want create volumes like in the `odoo.conf.sample` file, make sure to give the right permissions or change the owner in the host filesystem volumes, because the container will run with an unprivileged user (`odoo, UID=9100, GID=9100`).

 `chown -fR '9100:9100' volumes/odoo`